IBM/teaching-your-monolith-to-dance/docs/common/setup.md

   ![clusters](images/Clusters.jpg)

-- Click `Openshift web console` to get access to the console of your cluster.
+- Click `OpenShift web console` to get access to the console of your cluster.
 - Ignore the `IBM Cloud Shell` button for now.
 It gives you a command line terminal to interact with IBM cloud, and may be used for a future lab.

   ![console](images/Console.jpg)

 ## Access the web terminal

-The web terminal runs in your Openshift cluster.
+The web terminal runs in your OpenShift cluster.
 It gives you command line access to many tools you will use in the workshop.

 The following steps to access the web terminal are illustrated in the screen recording below: